I was recently asked by a reader if I had any tips for staying motivated in-between trips.

 One way to make time go faster in-between trips is to distract yourself.
 You might just need to get your mind off the fact that you’re not travelling, so find something that will keep you occupied in the meantime.

-I’m currently stuck in New York for a few months in-between trips, so I’m using that time to create some e-courses and grow my blog.
+I’m currently stuck in New York City for a few months in-between trips, so I’m using that time to grow my blog.
 Concentrating on these things keeps me busy and distracts me from thinking about travel.

 Your distraction could be work, blogging, hobbies, even an exercise routine – anything that will allow your mind to concentrate on something else.